celvinren/golang_cicd/README.md

   - port mapings, we use 80, next
   - edit service, number of task is for scale out the container, load balancer is for the network, next
   - provide the cluster name "golang-cicd-cluster"
-  - go to task definition, click on json tab, and copy all the content, need to create a task definition. json under the golang project later on
+  - go to task definition, click on json tab, and copy all the content, need to create a task-def.json under the golang project later on

 Up to here, you will have the following ready:
+aws-region: ap-southeast-2
 AWS access key
 AWS secret key
 repository - golang_cicd_repository
 container - golang-cicd-container
 cluster - golang-cicd-cluster
 service - golang-cicd-container-service
-task definition.json
+task-def.json

 Golan Project
 1. create go project